niklastoetsch/CS-SMol-AndroR-model-publication/README.md

 - **Class balancing**: Sample weighting based on class frequencies
 - **Feature types**: Morgan fingerprints (ECFP6, 1024 bits) and RDKit molecular descriptors

-### Evaluation Metrics

-- Balanced Accuracy
-- ROC-AUC
-- Precision-Recall curves
-- Calibration analysis
-- Matthews Correlation Coefficient (MCC)
-- Negative Predictive Value (NPV)

 ## Model Performance

 The models achieve robust performance in androgen receptor inhibition prediction with proper cross-validation accounting for molecular similarity clusters.
-Detailed results and visualizations are available in the analysis notebooks.
+Detailed results and visualizations are available in the analysis notebooks or the paper.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.
-For major changes, please open an issue first to discuss the proposed modifications.

 ## Citation

-If you use this code in your research, please cite:
+If you use our dataset and/or this code in your research, please cite:

 ```
 [Citation information to be added upon publication]